nextflow-io/nextflow/docs/container.rst

 Multiple containers
 -------------------

 It is possible to specify a different Docker image for each process definition in your pipeline script.
+However, this can't be done with `-with-docker`, since it doesn't support process selectors in the `nextflow.config` file.
 Let's suppose you have two processes named ``foo`` and ``bar``.
 You can specify two different Docker images for them in the Nextflow script as shown below::

     process foo {